tcharding/kernel/tutorial/track-one.rst

   Once you have done fixing a single warning type commit your changes (see next bullet point).

-  You may like to run checkpatch again after you have made your change to ensure you have not introduced any new warnings.
-Alternatively `diff` the checkpatch output against the original output that you saved to confirm you have cleared the warning.
+  You may like to run `checkpatch` again after you have made your change to ensure you have not introduced any new warnings.
+Alternatively, `diff` the checkpatch output against the original output that you saved to confirm you have cleared the warning.

 - Write a thorough, descriptive commit log